kubeshop/monokle/docs/images.md

 Clicking on an Image will select it and will open an Image Details panel on top of the Editor.

-In the panel, you will find basic information about the image and you can browse the tags.
+In the panel, you will find basic information about the image and browse the image's tags.

 Hovering over an image will show the "Replace" action: